Seafarers’ Ministry Training (SMT) 2013 and 2014

 Further announcements on ICMA’s Professional Development for port chaplains will be made in due course.

-ICMA’s Standing Committee on Training and Education (SCET) has been tasked to transform itself into a body that will encourage the professionalism of port chaplaincy.
+ICMA’s Standing Committee on Professional Development has been tasked to transform itself into a body that will encourage the professionalism of port chaplaincy.

 The SMT is an annual educational programme presented by the members of ICMA.
 It stretches over two weeks.
 Its participants can be either lay or ordained.
 The SMT is available to persons who minister to merchant seafarers in ports.
 Participants should be nominated or their application should be endorsed by an ICMA society.
 Preferably applicants should be newly assigned professional workers in the seafarers’ ministry.